YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 **MIND IS THE BEST FRIEND AS WELL AS THE WORST ENEMY**

-One must elevate Â¾ and not degrade Â¾ oneself by oneâ€™s own mind.
-The mind alone is oneâ€™s friend as well as oneâ€™s enemy.
+One must elevate Â¾ and not degrade Â¾ oneself by one's own mind.
+The mind alone is one's friend as well as one's enemy.
 The mind is the friend of those who have control over it, and the mind acts like an enemy for those who do not control it.
 (6.05-06)

 One who has control over the lower self Â¾ the mind and senses Â¾ is tranquil in heat and cold, in pleasure and pain, and in honor and dishonor, and remains ever steadfast with the supreme Self.
 (6.07)